To help your search use the Ctrl key and press F

 Rank: Pte

-His pension card says he was Discharged as of 12 March 1919 due to
+His pension card says he was Discharged on 12 March 1919 due to

 neurasthenia,